Dipendra Dhakal

 Accommodation: Tea House/Lodge

-Today is the day when we go to our topmost destination of this trek, Makalu Base camp.
-We start our day early and head towards the base camp early in the morning, as the weather in mountains changes rapidly.
+Today is the day when we go to our topmost destination of this trek, Makalu Base Camp.
+We start our day early and head towards the base camp early in the morning, as the weather in the mountains changes rapidly.
 After spending a good time in the base camp, we return to Shearson for an overnight stay.
 Overnight on Shearson at teahouse (Breakfast, Lunch, Dinner)

 Activity: 5-6 Hrs Trek